h2oai/nitro/docs/cli.md

 The `nitro run` command does several things for you:

-- First, it creates a new virtual environment.
+- Creates a new virtual environment.
-- Then, it ensures that a current version of `pip` is available.
+- Ensures that a current version of `pip` is available.
-- Next, it installs all the libraries that `hello.py` needs.
+- Installs all the libraries that `hello.py` needs.
-- Finally, it launches the app.
+- Launches the app.

 ```txt
 Downloading https://raw.githubusercontent.com/h2oai/nitro/main/py/examples/hello.py